jerome-nexedi/buildout/zc.recipe.egg_/src/zc/recipe/egg/custom.rst

    A new-line separated list of eggs that need to be installed beforehand.
 It is useful to meet the `setup_requires` requirement.

+patch-binary
+   The path to the patch executable.

+patches
+   A new-line separated list of patchs to apply when building.

+patch-options
+   Options to give to the patch program when applying patches.

+patch-revision
+   An integer to specify the revision (default is the number of patches).

 define
    A comma-separated list of names of C preprocessor variables to define.